NetworkBlockDevice/nbd/doc/proto.md

   extent information at the first offset not covered by a reduced-length reply.

+  For an extension metadata context that documents that the status value may potentially occupy 64 bits, a server MUST NOT use this reply type unless the most-significant 32 bits of all *status* values included in this reply are all zeroes.
+Note that if the client did not negotiate extended headers, then the server already guaranteed during the handshake phase that no metadata contexts utilizing a 64-bit status value were negotiated.

 * `NBD_REPLY_TYPE_BLOCK_STATUS_EXT` (6)

   This chunk type is in the status chunk category.  *length* MUST be 8 + (a positive multiple of 16).
-The semantics of this chunk mirror those of `NBD_REPLY_TYPE_BLOCK_STATUS`, other than the use of a larger *extent length* field, added padding in each descriptor to ease alignment, and the addition of a *descriptor count* field that can be used for easier client processing.
+The semantics of this chunk mirror those of `NBD_REPLY_TYPE_BLOCK_STATUS`, other than the use of a larger *extent length* field and a 64-bit *status* field, and the addition of a *descriptor count* field that can be used for easier client processing.
 This chunk type MUST NOT be used unless extended headers were negotiated with `NBD_OPT_EXTENDED_HEADERS`.

   If the *descriptor count* field contains 0, the number of subsequent descriptors is determined solely by the *length* field of the reply